Anencephaly in Children

 - Blood test.
-A test called a quad screen measures 4 substances in the mother's blood to see if there is an increased risk for neural tube defects and other problems.
+A test called a quad screen measures 4 substances in the mother's blood to see if there's an increased risk for neural tube defects and other problems.
 This test is done between 16 and 18 weeks of pregnancy.
 It measures levels of alpha-fetoprotein (AFP) and other things in the blood.
-AFP is a protein made by the baby growing in the womb.
+AFP is a protein made by the baby growing in the uterus.
 If a baby has an open neural tube defect, the AFP level in the mother's blood will be higher than normal.
 The test isn’t conclusive.
 But it can show if your baby is at risk for an open neural tube defect.
 The test can show if you need more testing.
-It is advised that this blood test be offered to all pregnant women.
+It's advised that this blood test be offered to all pregnant women.

 - Prenatal ultrasound.
 This imaging test uses high-frequency sound waves and a computer to make images of blood vessels, tissues, and organs.
 Ultrasounds let healthcare providers see the internal organs as they function.
 They also show blood flow through blood vessels.
 Prenatal ultrasound may be able to find an open neural tube defect.
 Your provider may also use ultrasound to look at other organs and body systems of the baby.

 - Amniocentesis.
-This test looks at a small sample of the fluid that surrounds the baby in the womb.
+This test looks at a small sample of the fluid that surrounds the baby in the uterus.
 The healthcare provider uses a long, thin needle to reach the amniotic sac.
-He or she takes the sample of fluid and checks it for AFP.
+They take the fluid sample and check it for AFP.
 The test may not be able to find small or closed defects.

 After birth, a diagnosis is made by physical exam.
-The baby's head often appears flattened because of the abnormal brain growth and missing bones of the skull.
+The baby's head often looks flattened because of the abnormal brain growth and missing skull bones.